How do you evaluate the quality of the products you buy?

 This is an extension of the previous point.
 Since the last point was concentrated on finding what you are not doing (which failure modes you are not addressing), let’s focus here on what you might be doing wrong.

-Most companies will find themselves in a situation where they are performing regular maintenance on an asset and that asset is still experiencing breakdowns.
+Most companies will find themselves in a situation where they are performing regular maintenance on an asset, and that asset is still experiencing breakdowns.
 While there can be many reasons for that, one of them is that maintenance technicians are doing something wrong – like not addressing the right failure modes.
 This is where referring to RCA analysis can be very helpful.

 Similarly, reliability engineers can occasionally check how different maintenance practices are executed and how they can be improved.
 They can check if the maintenance team is using outdated practices and doing preventive maintenance tasks that add value and address the right problems.
 All of these should be easily accessible in a good CMMS software.

 Serious reliability engineering efforts bring serious results.
 With the right knowledge, reliability techniques can be implemented regardless of the size of your company.

 Going forward, we hope that organizations will continue to invest in reliability as it helps everyone involved.
-Production companies benefit from producing better quality products, maintenance teams have less trouble maintaining them, and users have fewer performance issues over the lifespan of their product.
+Production companies benefit from producing better quality products, maintenance teams have less trouble maintaining them, and users have fewer performance issues over the lifespan of their products.
 It’s a win-win-win situation.